-The implementation of the Planning Guidelines throughout Limerick is achieved through the application of the policies and objectives contained within the LDP 2022-2028.
-Chapter 9 Climate Action, Flood Risk and Transition to Low Carbon Economy of the (LDP) sets out the Strategic Aims and key Policy Objectives pertaining to Flood Risk Management in County Limerick which includes the Newcastle West LAP area.
+The implementation of the Planning Guidelines throughout the county is achieved through the application of the policies and objectives contained within the LDP 2022-2028.
+Chapter 14 Climate Change, Energy and Renewable Resource of the (LDP) sets out the Strategic Aims and key Policy Objectives pertaining to Flood Risk Management in County Limerick which includes the Newcastle West LAP area.

 The specific management of risk is discussed for each area of Newcastle West in Section 8.
-Below are policies or objectives from the Draft LAP.

-6.1 Flood Risk and Surface Water Policy
+6.1 Flood Risk & Surface Water Policy